csgillespie/efficientR/main.md

 >
 > * Lewis Carroll - Through the Looking Glass, Chapter 6.

 It is important for objects and functions to be named consistently and sensibly.
 To take a silly example, imagine if all objects in your projects were called `x`, `xx`, `xxx` etc. The code would run fine.
-However, it would be hard for other people, and a future you, to figure our what was going on, especially when you got to the object `xxxxxxxxxx`!
+However, it would be hard for other people, and a future you, to figure out what was going on, especially when you got to the object `xxxxxxxxxx`!

 For this reason, giving a clear and consistent name to your objects, especially if they are going to be used many times in your script, can boost project efficiency (if an object is only used once, its name is less important, a case where `x` could be acceptable).
 Following discussion in [@ba_aa_ath_state_2012] and elsewhere, suggest an `underscore_separated` style for function and object names^[One notable exception are packages in Bioconductor, where variable names are `camelCase`.
 In this case, you should match the existing style.].
-Unless you are creating an S3 object, avoid using a `.` in the name, (this will help avoid confusing Python programmers!).
+Unless you are creating an S3 object, avoid using a `.` in the name (this will help avoid confusing Python programmers!).
 Names should be concise yet meaningful.

 In functions the required arguments should always be first, followed by optional arguments.
-The special `...` argument should last.
+The special `...` argument should be last.
 If your argument has a boolean value, use `TRUE`/`FALSE` instead of `T`/`F` for clarity.

 <div class="rmdwarning">
 <p>It's tempting to use <code>T</code>/<code>F</code> as shortcuts.
 But it is easy to accidentally redefine these variables, e.g. <code>F = 10</code>.
-R raises an error if you try to redefine <code>TRUE</code>/<code>FALSE</code></p>
+R raises an error if you try to redefine <code>TRUE</code>/<code>FALSE</code>.</p>
 </div>

 While it's possible to write arguments that depend on other arguments, try to avoid using this idiom